Trump Defends His Controversial ‘Very Fine People’ Charlottesville Comments

-Donald Trump defended the controversial comments he made about the Charlottesville rally in which one counter-protestor lost her life.
+Donald Trump defended the controversial comments he made about the Charlottesville rally in which one counterprotester lost her life.
 The president’s defense comes a day after former Vice President Joe Biden called him out for what appeared to be support for the white supremacist gathering.

-While leaving the White House to head to a National Rifle Association meeting in Indianapolis, Politico reports that Trump spoke to reporters about the comments that he made in August 2017.
+While leaving the White House to head to a National Rifle Association meeting in Indianapolis, Politico reports that Trump spoke to reporters about the comments he made in August 2017.
 At the time, the president said that there were “very fine people” on both sides of the rally and there was blame “on both sides.”

 “If you look at what I said you will see that that question was answered perfectly,” Trump said.
 “I was talking about people that went because they felt very strongly about the monument to Robert E. Lee, a great general.”